 Once made, the heads of cheese are kept in one of the 10 maturation rooms.
 The temperature, lighting, humidity and air flow are monitored under very strict conditions while each type has their own very specific needs.

 Depending on the type, Affinage may vary from one month to one year.

-As part of our age-old artisanal methods, each cheese is cut by hand by our dedicated cheese cutter using a sharp 1 meter cheese knife.
+As part of our age-old artisanal methods, each cheese is cut by hand by our dedicated cheese cutter using a sharp 1 meter long cheese knife.

 Thereafter, it is vacuum-packed to ensure that the cheese stays as fresh as if it has just been plucked from our cheese factory.